Cancer and Hair Loss

 CancerCare is the leading national organization dedicated to providing free, professional support services for people affected by lung cancer.
 This resource offers services including counseling, case management, financial assistance, and support groups for lung cancer patients and survivors.

 Another resource for patients is the Verna Foundation, which is a national nonprofit organization that provides cancer patients suffering from hair loss with high-quality cap wigs.
 The organization is committed to helping patients battling cancer maintain a sense of normalcy and help them focus their energy on healing and recovery.

 Scalp hypothermia is the act of cooling the scalp with ice packs or cooling caps throughout each chemotherapy treatment to prevent or reduce hair loss.
 The idea behind scalp hypothermia is that the cooling sensation tightens and constricts blood vessels in the scalp.

 This constriction is believed to reduce the amount of chemotherapy that reaches the cells of the hair roots.
-The cold also decreases the activity of the hair roots and makes them less attractive to the treatment, which targets rapidly moving cells.
+The cold temperature also decreases the activity of the hair roots and makes them less attractive the treatment, which targets rapidly moving cells.

 How Long After Chemo do you Lose Your Hair?